MathCoimbra/MathCoimbra/README.md

 Hello there!
 ============

-### I'm a forever student and curious about technology whether front-end or back-end I'm always learning.
+### I'm a forever student and curious about technology always learning.

 #### At the moment I'm focusing on Javascript language.
 Feel free to see or contribute to what I'm working on.